doubleangels/GalaxyWatch4/README.md

 # GalaxyWatch4

+**Warning: This repository is not currently maintained, please use at your own risk!**

 A simple bash script that uses ADB commmands to debloat a Galaxy Watch 4 or other similar devices over the local network.

 ## Usage